 Do It Yourself (DIY)

 Like many things in life, you can do it yourself.
 There are numerous ways of doing this.
 You can sign up with Wix or Weebly, for example.
 They have free (but limited) plans.

 If you opt to pay something with those guys though, there are additional options open to you.
 Like using your own custom domain name (rather than a supplied Wix or Weebly domain name).
 You really do want your own domain name; using a Wix or Weebly domain name does look a tad cheap and your business would definitely lose some credibility.

 If you’ve gone the way of self-hosted solutions like Wix, Weebly or wordpress.com (not wordpress.org), now all you have to do is learn how to use them.
 And that’s fine, especially if time is not a factor for you.
-Wix and Weebly are easier to learn but have a fair number of limitations that will potentially catch you further down the road.
-WordPress is hugely flexible and extensible (over 50,000 plugins), but takes longer to master.
+Wix and Weebly are easier to learn but have a fair number of limitations that will potentially catch you out further down the road.
+WordPress, on the other hand, is hugely flexible and extensible (over 50,000 plugins), but takes longer to master.